 We need a better system that safeguards human dignity and provides people with a future without further delay.
 We must break this vicious circle.

-The signatory organisations:
+The signatory organizations: